 The second section of the interview questions covers advanced NLP techniques such as Word2Vec, GloVe word embeddings, and advanced models such as GPT, ELMo, BERT, XLNET based questions, and explanations.

-19. Words represented as vectors are called as Neural Word Embeddings
+19. In NLP, Words represented as vectors are called as Neural Word Embeddings

 Word2Vec, GloVe based models build word embedding vectors that are multidimensional.

-20. Context modeling is supported with which one of the following word embeddings
+20. In NLP, Context modeling is supported with which one of the following word embeddings

 - a.
 Word2Vec